-A respondent was asked if he had any questions/ doubts or required clarifications.
-Same was clarified adequately.
-After addressing all the concerns raised by the respondent, if the respondent did not agree to participate in surveillance, the reason for refusal was enquired and documented.
+A respondent was asked if he had any questions/ doubts or required clarifications; if in case he did have something to clarify, it was done immediately and adequately.
+After addressing all the concerns raised by the respondent, if the respondent did not agree to participate in the surveillance, the reason for refusal was enquired and documented.

 HSS Plus data form of the consented inmate was handled with utmost confidentiality.
 Neither filled nor blank data form were handled by anyone outside the surveillance team.
-The HSS Plus data form was digitalized at Regional Institutes (RIs) using the Strategic Information Management Software (SIMS) under NACP and it was completely unlinked anonymous.
+The HSS Plus data form was digitalized at RIs using the Strategic Information Management System (SIMS) under NACP and it was completely unlinked anonymous.

 The ethical considerations for HSS Plus for inmates at central prison sites were reviewed by NACO's Ethics Committee (EC).
-It took a note of the service delivery component of the HSS Plus and recommended that there is no need for EC review in view of it being a service-oriented programme (Annexure 4).
+It took a note of the service delivery component of the HSS Plus and recommended that there is no need for EC review in view of it being a service-oriented programme (Annexure 6).